CSC510-GROUP-40/MovieRecommender/README.md

 ## Setup and Installation ⚙️

-To get started with StreamR:
+To get started with Filmfy:

 - Python 3.5+
 - pip